 Importing via Email/Hyperlinks

 Importing custom content via email or hyperlinks is also easy, and allows you to import files to more than one device at a time.
 You can import .kml and .mbtiles files using using email or hyperlinks, but not .csv files.

 Step 1: Send the file as an email attachment

 Attach one or more custom content files to an email and send it to whatever recipient(s) you want to have the file (which may be your own email address).

 Step 2: Import the file to ForeFlight

 Open the email in the Apple Mail app and tap-hold on the attachment with the name of the file you want to import.
 After the share modal appears, scroll through the app list in the middle until you reach ForeFlight, then tap "Copy to ForeFlight".
-This will open ForeFlight and, if the file being imported is a .mbtiles files, ForeFlight will display a message that the import was successful and add the file to your list of User Charts.
-If the imported file is a .kml file containing more than just points (e.g. lines and shapes), ForeFlight will automatically add it to your list of User Map Layers.
-If the .kml file only contains points then ForeFlight will ask whether you want to import it as a User Map Layers file or as a User Waypoints file.
+This will open ForeFlight and, if the file being imported is a .mbtiles file, ForeFlight will display a message that the import was successful and add the file to your list of Custom Charts.
+If the imported file is a .kml file containing more than just points (e.g. lines and shapes), ForeFlight will automatically add it to your list of Custom Map Layers.
+If the .kml file only contains points then ForeFlight will ask whether you want to import it as a Custom Map Layers file or as a User Waypoints file.
 After choosing one or the other ForeFlight will add the file to the proper list.